 In cancer treatment, the development trend is a more precise diagnosis, which strongly affects the success of the treatments themselves.
 For this reason, Docrates Cancer Center takes advantage of PET-CT equipment in the treatment of an increasing number of patients: in order to effectively treat cancer, the exact location of the cancer must be known.
-At Docrates, PET-CT is used for diagnosing cancer, the dose planning of radiotherapy, the assessment of the therapeutic response of new targeted drugs and locating the sample needed for gene profiling in the most active cancer site.
+At Docrates, PET-CT is used for diagnosing cancer, the dose planning of radiotherapy and the assessment of the therapeutic response of new targeted drugs.
 We have also strongly invested in more specific tracers.

 Clinical usefulness is always assessed on a case-by-case basis, and no unnecessary examinations are conducted.
-At Docrates, patients can access radionuclide examinations fast, and our multi-professional team under the leadership of the Chief Physician of Molecular Radiotherapy & Nuclear Medicine is responsible for the treatment.
+At Docrates, patients can access radionuclide examinations fast, and our multi-professional team under the leadership of the Chief Physician of Nuclear Medicine Jukka Kemppainen is responsible for the treatment.
 PET-CT is a demanding tool, the good utilisation of which requires a great deal of expertise.
-At Docrates, Kalevi Kairemo, our Chief Physician of Molecular Radiotherapy & Nuclear Medicine, is responsible for radionuclide therapy.
-He is one of the leading pioneers of nuclear medicine in the world.
-MAP Medical Technologies operates in the same building as Docrates Cancer Center.
+The producer of the tracers, MAP Medical Technologies, operates in the same building as Docrates Cancer Center.
 It has its own cyclotron used for the manufacture of tracers and a GMP-level laboratory.
 There are only a handful of cancer hospitals in the world that can so optimally take advantage of the location of a cyclotron and imaging equipment under the same roof.

 Many cancer patients have several concerns when it comes to the coronavirus pandemic, e.g. how does the situation impact my...Read more